ansys/pygranta/doc/source/getting_started.rst

 .. note::
-   The ``ansys-grantami-bomanalytics`` and ``ansys-grantami-bomanalytics-openapi`` versions included in the metapackage are compatible with that version of *BoM Analytics Services*, included with Granta MI Restricted Substances and Sustainability Reports.
-Multiple versions of BoM Analytics Services are compatible with a single version of Granta MI.
+   The ``ansys-grantami-bomanalytics`` and ``ansys-grantami-bomanalytics-openapi`` versions included in the metapackage are instead compatible with the corresponding version of *BoM Analytics Services*.
+BoM Analytics Services is the REST API used by ``ansys-grantami-bomanalytics``, and is provided as part of the *Granta MI Restricted Substances and Sustainability Reports* package.

+   Multiple versions of *Granta MI Restricted Substances and Sustainability Reports* are available for a single version of Granta MI.
+The selected version of *Granta MI Restricted Substances and Sustainability Reports* (and therefore the required version of ``ansys-grantami-bomanalytics``) depends on the *Restricted Substances and Sustainability* database version.

 Most packages require access to an installation of Ansys Granta MI.
 For more information on getting a licensed copy of Ansys products, visit the `Ansys website <https://www.ansys.com/>`_.